Dobby the giraffe celebrates first birthday at Denver Zoo

 DENVER — Hundreds of people showed up to celebrate Dobby the giraffe’s first birthday at the Denver Zoo on Wednesday.

-Adults and children lined outside the giraffe exhibit to get a look at the giraffe who weighs 736 pounds and is over 9 feet tall.
+Adults and children lined outside the giraffe exhibit to get a look at the giraffe, who weighs 736 pounds and is more than 9 feet tall.

-People in attendance even sang “Happy Birthday” to the young giraffe as his handlers gave him a giraffe cake made of grain and vegetables.
+People in attendance even sang “Happy Birthday” to the young giraffe as his handlers gave him a cake made of grain and vegetables.

 Dobby was born at just 5 feet tall and 73 pounds on Feb.
-28, 2017 – both are small figures for a newborn giraffe.
+28, 2017.
+Both are small figures for a newborn giraffe.

 Giraffe’s can grow up to 17 feet tall and adult male giraffe’s could weigh between 2,420 and 4,215 pounds, according to the Denver Zoo.